 Scholarship Appeal Policy and Form

-A Tuition Scholarship Appeal is necessary if you are not currently meeting your Scholarship's GPA and the University of Arizona (UA) unit renewal requirements.
-A Scholarship Appeal is not necessary if you are currently meeting your Scholarship's GPA and UA unit renewal requirements.
-If you recently completed your renewal requirements, you must request a scholarship reinstatement by contacting the Office of Scholarships and Financial Aid (OSFA) within 30 calendar days from the first day of class for the semester in which you are requesting reinstatement.
+If you recently completed your renewal requirements, you must contact the Office of Scholarships and Financial Aid (OSFA) and request a scholarship reinstatement within 30 calendar days from the first day of class for the semester in which you are requesting reinstatement.
 Students who submit a completed appeal by the priority deadline will have a decision by the first day of fall classes.

 To open a .pdf you may need to download the free Adobe Reader.